 I agree to take part in the Pregnancy Infant Sub-Study of the HPTN 084 OL amendment.

-- I do not agree to take part in the Pregnancy Infant Sub-Study of the HPTN 084 OL amendment. - I agree to take CAB LA injections during the pregnancy and while breastfeeding.
+I do not agree to take part in the Pregnancy Infant Sub-Study of the HPTN 084 OL amendment.
+I agree to take CAB LA injections during the pregnancy and while breastfeeding.
 I do not agree to take CAB LA injections during the pregnancy and while breastfeeding.
 I agree to let the team collect blood from me.
 I do not agree to let the team collect blood from me.
 I agree to let the team collect some blood from the umbilical cord at delivery.
 I do not agree to let the team collect some blood from the umbilical cord at delivery.
 I agree to let the team collect blood from my baby.
 I do not agree to let the team collect blood from my baby.
 I agree to let the team collect breastmilk samples.
 I do not agree to let the team collect breastmilk samples.
-T do not agree to let the team concet of eastmink samples.
-I agree to let the team store umbilical cord blood, blood from my baby and breastmilk samples for future research.
-I do not agree to let the team store umbilical cord blood, blood from my baby and breastmilk samples for future research.
+I agree to let the team store umbilical cord blood, blood from my baby and breastmilk samples long-term for future research.

+I do not agree to let the team store umbilical cord blood, blood from my baby and breastmilk samples long-term for future research.